Godley/Music-Library/documentation/reports/final/report_plan.md

       - guesswork might not always be right/might search the wrong field

   - querying using a GUI - i.e drawing on a staff

-###Playlist considerations not sure there are any?
+### Playlist considerations not sure there are any?

-##Technologies for importing online sources
+## Technologies for importing online sources
   - system should talk to at least one source, allow the user to browse that source in the same way as they browse their local files, and when they select a file which is online, download the file and add the meta info to the local DB.

-###sources
+### Sources
   - system should be extendable if new sources are found/want to be included. avoid coupling to 1 or more APIs using 	a manager class.
   - MuseScore Online: music created using MuseScore
     - not all music is public domain - created by other musicians who used the software.
 Each file on the DB does have this info tho, but it needed to be handled properly
     - all music provided in MXL, XML and PDF format: means the XML format doesn’t have to be rendered to be viewed, will speed up algorithm once downloaded
     - API provides a lot of bibliography info at JSON output level - means system doesn’t have to go to the XML file to extract the info, which again speeds up the connection

-###algorithm for connecting
+### algorithm for connecting
   - option 1: search only by bibliography and connect each time the user inputs data
     - upside
       - easy to implement